Theodora Sayn-Wittgenstein: Anti-Islam incident and arrest

 In March 2014, Wittgenstein was arrested after taking her clothes off, making homophobic remarks, yelling racial slurs, and making anti-Muslim remarks towards Farah Jasmin Hussain, a first aid responder, at an Oktoberfest party for University of St Andrews students at Kinkell Byre.
 She was put in leg restraints by police due to her aggressive behavior after she physically assaulted two members of staff.
 She was taken into police custody and held for two days.

-Wittgenstein was fined £1,000 by Sheriff Mark Steward of the Dundee Sheriff Court and Justice of the Peace Court.
+Wittgenstein was fined £1,000 by Sheriff Mark Steward of the Dundee Sheriff Court.
 She admitted to one charge of breach of the peace aggravated by religious prejudice, two counts of assault, and an offence under the 2012 Police and Fire Reform Act.
 Wittgentstein's solicitor, Douglas Williams, said that she has a thyroid condition which may have contributed to her behavior.

 In 2020, the House of Sayn-Wittgenstein-Berleburg tried to make online reports of Wittgenstein's arrest disappear via the European Union's Right to be forgotten law.
 Google removed nearly 200 links from its search engine about Wittgenstein's behavior at the Oktoberfest party and her arrest and fine.
 The incident raised questions about who has the "right to be forgotten" by law.
 In Google's bi-annual Transparency Report, where the company shares data about how governments and corporations make requests to the company, an entry in Germany was listed that included a "lawyer's removal request from a member of a German noble family" who was "prosecuted following a drunken night out in Scotland."
 As an outcome of the request, Google removed 197 links following a preliminary injunction against a third party that the identifying content is illegitimate.